 Dahlonega is a mixture of young and old people.
 The University of North Georgia’s main campus is there with a student population at the time of about 6,000.
 Some magazine in its yearly ranking of best places to retire had chosen Dahlonega as number one in the country.
 The town makes a good offering of the arts for viewing or participating.

 After 1-1/2 years, I found my dream home – a cabin in the woods.
 I had responded to another ad, this time to view an old farm house.
-This was not for me, but the landlord said he had this cabin that wasn’t ready to rent.
+This was not for me, but the landlord said he had this cabin which wasn’t ready to rent.
 I took it on inspection and moved in a few months later when it was ready.
 It was a 1-bedroom but with three floors.
-I arranged to have all my stuff sent out from Oregon so that I didn’t have to live with only the belongings in my truck.
+I arranged to have all my stuff sent out from Oregon so I didn’t have to live with only the belongings in my truck.
 There was plenty of space in this cabin to set up a home and an office, and I got back into book selling.

 I tried selling books and other items in an antique collective for 1-1/2 years, but this wasn’t profitable.
 I tried whittling down the books via the Internet, but it was slow going.
-Eventually, I realized that I needed to do something different and probably find a new home for the books and me.
+Eventually, I realized I needed to do something different and probably find a new home for the books and me.
 The economy and Covid led me to look outside the US.
 I took tours of Panamá and Mexico and decided I would move to the mountains of Western Panamá.

 For five days, I had estate sales and ended up giving the rest away.
 My landlord bought my car.
 Suddenly, I found myself with total freedom and no encumbrances.
 I packed up a small box of a few books and some papers and mailed them off to Panamá.
-Then I packed some clothes into my backpack, put my computer into its bag, and that was it.
+Then I packed some clothes into my backpack, put my computer into its bag, and I was essentially gone.
 I left the US with only those two items and flew south.
 Now, Panamá was really on the horizon.